Ynote/dotfiles/vim/README.md

 ```

 Brew should have create a symlink under the path `/usr/local/bin/vim`.
 Make sure
-`/usr/local/bin` is set in your PATH.
+`/usr/local/bin` is set in your PATH to enable your machine to use the freshly
+installed version of Vim.